Code-Inspect/binder-flowR/README.md

    ```

 ## One-Click Reproducibility
 By leveraging Binder, we facilitate a **one-click launch** of the OSF project, making it accessible for anyone to explore, execute, and verify the analysis.
-This contributes to the broader goals of **browser-based reproducibility** and **evaluation of open science projects**, as pursued under the **CodeInspector project (DFG funding D6130).**
+This contributes to the broader goals of **browser-based reproducibility** and **evaluation of open science projects**, as pursued under the **CodeInspector project.**

 🚀 **Click below to launch the project in Binder:**
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lorraine-dev/binder-flowR/HEAD?urlpath=rstudio)